-Table 3.1: Paired t-test of tourist's expectations and satisfaction

-The results of the paired t-test are shown in table 6.1.
-In this hypothesis testing, high satisfaction level are defined as those attributes with positive mean difference and with t-value significant at 5% (p < 0.05).In this study, five variables are found to be with high satisfaction level where the mean differences are positive and high with p<.05.
-The attributes are safety & security, destination image, accommodation & food, transportation and guide services.
-For one attributeattractions, the mean difference is negative, therefore its expectations and satisfaction for the tourists is not significantly related.
+Table 6 shows regression coefficients for the independent variables and B values for all variables are positive.
+220 However, the relationship between expectation level of accommodation & food and overall satisfaction is not 221 222 significant since p>0.05.
+The relationship is positive and significant between all other destination attributes and 223 overall satisfaction.
+Attributes such as attractions, safety & security, image, transportation and guide services are significant predictors of overall satisfaction.
+In order to test the hypothesis, the tourist satisfaction is measured 224 using paired t-test.
+The mean difference signifies the deviation of satisfaction level from the expectations.
+225 Satisfaction is measured using 5 point Likert scale which ranges from 1(strong disagree) to 5 (strongly agree) 226 while the expectations ranges from 1(not important) to 5 (highly important).
+The results of the paired t-test 227 are shown in table 6.1.
+In this hypothesis testing, high satisfaction level are defined as those attributes with 228 positive mean difference and with t-value significant at 5% (p < 0.05).
+In this study, five variables are found 229 to be with high satisfaction level where the mean differences are positive and high with p<.05.
+The attributes 230 are safety & security, destination image, accommodation & food, transportation and guide services.
+For one 231 attributeattractions, the mean difference is negative, therefore its expectations and satisfaction for the tourists 232 is not significantly related.
+233